And what HIP reformers don’t get

 The Seller must comply with any advice given by the Estate Agent to reduce the price of the property and may not reject two or more offers within 90% of the asking price.

 No good for my mate.
-He would be lucky to break-even in this market, even assuming he could sell at the price paid at the peak of the boom (just weeks before the podcast with Paul, when we were all worried about the rising cost of living and interest rates – how things change so quickly!).
+He would be lucky to break-even in this market, even assuming he could sell at the price paid at the peak of the boom (incidentally just weeks before the podcast with Paul, when we were all worried about the rising cost of living and interest rates – how quickly things changed!).

 A year after the podcast, just before Christmas 2008, he was made redundant.
-He is now a prisoner in his own home, on the dole, and further hemmed-in by a lack of money to pay for a HIP.
-Going into further debt is definitely not an option.
+He now lives as a prisoner in his own home, on the dole, and further hemmed-in by a lack of money to pay for a HIP.
+Going further into debt is definitely not an option.

 The agreement also states: “The vendor must not have had any mortgage arrears for one month or more within the last 12 months.”

-He’s laying on quick-sand, paralysed.
-Any sharp movement towards terra firma could sink him.
-Social mobility?
+He’s lying on quick-sand, paralysed.
+Any sharp movement towards terra-firma could sink him.

-This is not to knock the above deferment scheme out-of-hand – it does away with credit checks, interest, and a hefty bill later if there is no sale, which is welcome – but it seems to me this type of product, whilst trying to target the cash-poor folks keen to sell, still excludes many from selling their homes.
+This is not to knock the above deferment scheme out-of-hand: it does away with credit checks, interest, and a hefty bill later if there is no sale - which is welcome.
+But this type of product, whilst trying to target cash-poor folks keen to sell, still excludes many from selling their homes.

 The war of surveys

-We don’t hear about people in my friend’s position of course; it doesn’t suit the HIP industry and its representatives to fund the surveys to find these “economically-inactive” people.
+We don’t hear about people in my friend’s position, of course; it doesn’t suit the HIP industry and its representatives to fund surveys that find these “economically-inactive” folk.
 It only wants numbers that support its existence.

-One side says something and the other feels compelled to say the opposite, within days.
-It’s like a childish game of tennis; except the only people playing are the one’s with most to win or lose – they certainly don’t include folks like my friend, or the lowly DEA trapped in the middle of this mess.
+One side says something and the other feels compelled to say the opposite - within days.
+It plays-out like a pointless game of tennis, except the only people playing are the one’s with most to win or lose – they certainly don’t include folks like my friend, or the lowly DEA trapped in the middle of this mess.

-One survey metric the industry is unable to fight, but still insists on trying to disprove, is the lack of interest in HIPs from buyers.
+One survey metric the industry is unable to fight, but still insists on trying, is the lack of interest in HIPs from buyers.
 Is Peter Ambrose (The Partnership) the only HIP guy to get it?
 HIPs are for solicitors; punters don’t want to wade through 60-odd pages of legalese, for every property they visit.

-Come on guys, it’s time to give ground on this instead of clinging on to anything suggesting otherwise and spinning-it-out to be a majority view.
+Come on guys, it’s time to give ground on this self-delusion.
+Instead you cling on to anything suggesting otherwise, then spin-it-out to be a majority view - very embarrassing.

 OK, maybe HIPs were a little wrong

-And now, faced with the real threat of a Tory government in six months time, suddenly, AHIPP et al, are willing to publicly admit that, OK Home Information Packs aren’t as good as the industry had protested they were for the last three years; and yeah, OK, maybe they could do with a little “reform” after all.
+And now, faced with the real threat of a Tory government in six months time, suddenly AHIPP et al are willing to publicly admit, for the first time: OK, maybe Home Information Packs aren’t as good as we had protested they were for the last three years; and yeah, OK, maybe they could do with a little “reform”, after all.

 Yet still the reformers remain blind to the HIP industry’s social responsibility in its proposals.
-As far as I can tell, they fail to recognise that markets do, shock, crash; and that people like my friend do actually, shock, exist, because of these events.
+They fail to recognise that markets do, shock, crash; and people like my friend do actually, shock, exist, because of these events.

 And so consequently they fail to “stress-test” the implications – both financial and social – on house-prices, shock, actually dropping significantly.